SwedbankPay/developer.swedbankpay.com/_includes/use-case-one-click.md

 ## Supported Payment Methods

 Looking to get started with One-Click or "Payer Aware Menu" to reduce friction?
-These are the supported methods:
+These are the supported payment methods:

 *   Cards: Masked PAN, Expiration Date and CVC
 *   Swish: MSIDSN – Only for eCom-flow